Missing hiker found in Zion National Park, family says

 The park service says Zion's 232 square miles contain "high plateaus, a maze of narrow, deep, sandstone canyons, and the Virgin River and its tributaries."
 From the highest peak to the lowest canyon is about a 5,000-foot difference.

+Zion National Park thanked those who had helped search for Courtier, including the Washington County Sheriff's Office, K-9 units, search teams and rangers from other national parks, and volunteers.

-Courtier's daughter Kailey Chambers had appealed for help from other hikers to find her mother.
+Courtier's daughter Kailey Chambers had traveled to Zion to try to find her mother.

+She told CNN on Saturday that she usually talked to her mother almost every day and was worried when she had not heard from her for well over a week.

+"This was her dream, to see national parks," Chambers said.
+"She lost her job as a nanny due to Covid-19.
+The family could not afford to keep paying her.
+She made that a positive thing -- said that gave her the time to get out, see the parks."

-"It's getting critical -- we just don't know how much food she brought, how much it will last," Chambers said Saturday.
-But she said her mother was a fit, experienced hiker and a fighter who could survive for more than a week outdoors in all of Zion's rugged glory.
+Chambers appealed for help from other hikers to help find Courtier but she said her mother was a fit, experienced hiker and a fighter who could survive for more than a week outdoors in all of Zion's rugged glory.

 "If I could say anything to her, I would say just keep fighting," Chambers said.